-- 7. Written Correspondence

-- 8. Director's Report

 - 9. Reports from Board Members (Board members may report on meetings attended, if any, or other items of interest.)

 - 10. Closed Session

 - 11. Report on Closed Session

 - 12. Adjournment

 The Housing Authority complies with the Americans with Disabilities Act.
 If you are a person with disabilities and you require special assistance in order to participate, please contact the Board secretary at 831-454-9455, ext.
 201 at least 72 hours in advance of the meeting in order to make arrangements.
 Persons with disabilities may request a copy of the agenda in an alternative format.